Miinjiin/Data_Mining/Exercise 4/ECO395M-exercise-4.md

 buy other salty snacks.
 Thus, the model makes sense.

 `{ham,processed cheese} -> {white bread}`These are ingredients to make a quick sandwich.
+People who buy ham and processed cheese are likely to buy white bread to make a sandwich.
 Hence, the rule makes sense again.

 <table>
 <caption>